-I was chatting to Lorelei (from California Globetrotter) who was hosting her own Afternoon Tea Party, and I began reminiscing about the delightful afternoon teas I used to enjoy when we lived in the UK.
-I then wondered, which delicious dishes would people recommend from their own Country?
+Lorelei (California Globetrotter) was hosting an Afternoon Tea Party, and I began reminiscing about the delightful afternoon teas I used to enjoy in the UK, but which delicious dishes would people recommend from their own Country?
 Which tasty food did they enjoy from their travels?

 By Carole from Paul and Carole Love to Travel

 Fish & Chips from England, UK